 Premium WordPress Themes and Plugins

-Before we start: when setting up your WordPress website you’ll want to explore the thousands of WordPress themes on ThemeForest and WordPress plugins on CodeCanyon.
+Before we start: when setting up your WordPress website, you’ll want to explore the thousands of WordPress themes on ThemeForest and WordPress plugins on CodeCanyon.
 Purchase these high-quality WordPress themes and plugins and improve your website experience for you and your visitors.

-How to Edit the WordPress Homepage
+Setting the WordPress Homepage

 Display Latest Posts